ASWINBABUKV/Cloud-Practitioner/AWS/EKS/README.md

 ```bash
   aws eks update-config --name <cluster-name> --region <region-code>
 ```
-- In the cluster we will have kubeconfig file which contains cluster information.
+- In the cluster, we will have kubeconfig file which contains cluster information.
 Update the kubeconfig file to connect kubectl and Control Plane.
 - Use <cat> Command to see the content inside kubeconfig file
 - Next, add Worker Nodes to the Control Plane.
 For that

-7. Create IAM Role for the EKS Worker Nodes with below policies
+7. Create an IAM Role for the EKS Worker Nodes with the below policies
 ```bash
   AmazonEKSWorkerNodePolicy
   AmazonEKS_CNI_Policy